DiNaSoR/openff/README.md

   - **Map Editor**: Create and edit game maps with a tile-based interface
   - **Battle Editor**: Design battle encounters with enemy placement
   - **Spell Editor**: Create and modify spells with visual effects
+  - **Monster Editor**: Design and customize game monsters with attributes and battle properties
+  - **NPC Editor**: Create and manage non-player characters with dialogue and quest options

 - **Code Editing**:
   - Syntax highlighting for JavaScript and other file types